Water cremation: Australia

 Aquamation based in New South Wales is the only company to provide alkaline hydrolysis in Australia, with the remains being used as fertilizer on plantation forests, due to difficulty with obtaining permits from Sydney Water.

+New Zealand

+Water Cremation Aotearoa has been an advocate for bringing the service to New Zealand (Aotearoa).
+Bell, Lamb and Trotter, in Christchurch, started to offer water cremation in June 2025.

 Belgium

 Flanders

 The Flemish minister of Interior Administration Bart Somers asked in September 2021 the opinion of an advisory bioethics committee on resomation.
 The advice, received in November 2021, saw no objections.

+In October 2025 a scientific trial project was launched at one crematorium in Wilrijk (Antwerp).
+During the trial, only bodies donated to science are eligible for resomation.
+The aim of the study is to determine the environmental impact, while also investigating ethical questions.
+The trial will be monitored by the University of Antwerp, KU Leuven, the Flemish Institute for Technological Research (VITO) and Aquafin.

 Canada

 Saskatchewan approved the process in 2012, becoming the first province to do so.
 Quebec and Ontario have also legalized the process.

 A funeral home in Granby, Quebec, was the first in the province to receive an alkaline hydrolysis machine.
+In June 2025 a Manitoba company became the first in the province to offer the service.

 Ireland

-From January 2023, Water Cremation became available.
-It was first country in the EU to offer this form of burial.
+In 2023, water cremation became available in Ireland, making it the first country in Europe to offer this form of burial.

-Handling of the water: when the process is complete the remaining water undergoes further treatment to ensure that it is completely sterile.
+When the process is complete, the remaining water undergoes further treatment to ensure that it is completely sterile.
 Analysis is then completed to ensure Water Authority standards are met.
-At this stage the water can be recycled back to the Local Authority water treatment plant.
+At this stage, the water can be recycled back to the Local Authority water treatment plant.